PRESERVING OUR HISTORY

 A Museum Focused on Urban Civil Rights:

-• Showcase the role of the urban civil rights movement in the development of cities across America;
+• Showcase the role of the civil rights movement in the development of northern cities

-• Provide interactive and educational experiences suitable for children and adults on the role of organizations like the Urban League in helping historically disadvantaged people pursue, obtain, and maintain economic opportunities.
+• Provide interactive and educational experiences suitable for children and adults about the long, historic fight for justice featuring individuals and organizations that were key in the Movement, including the National Urban League’s work in helping historically disadvantaged people pursue, obtain, and maintain economic and social opportunities

 JOIN US in the campaign for equity.